 The COVID-19 pandemic revealed that paid leave is essential to employee well-being and safety.
 In the past, paid leave was not considered critical to supporting the American economy.
 As COVID-19 cases ramped up, allowing workers to stay home or care for their sick family members helped meet real human needs, combat the spread of COVID-19 and mitigate the impact on the American economy.

 The Families First Coronavirus Response Act (FFCRA) was eventually implemented, which required certain employers to provide FFCRA leave and expanded family and medical leave for specified reasons related to COVID-19.
 About 25% of US firms did increase their sick leave options and one study found that states, where workers gained increased leave benefits under FFCRA, reported an average of 400 fewer cases of COVID-19 per day.
 However, 90% of companies reported these increases were intended to be temporary.

 Since Covid, there also seems to be a renewed interest from the Biden administration to make paid leave a requirement.
 During the State of the Union 2023, he backed up his claim to stop workers from being stiffed by fighting for paid family and medical leave.
 His secretary of labor is also calling for better national standards to mark the 30th anniversary of the Family and Medical Leave Act.

+Need to track Covid illnesses at your organisation?
 Try our free resource.

 Rising Turnover Reveals Paid Sick Leave Is Critical to Employee Retention